roryparker/roryparker/README.md

 <p align="center">

-  I am comfortable with Javascript, HTML, CSS.
+<p> I am comfortable with Javascript, HTML, CSS.
 And I am working with COBOL!
 I have several projects in the works.
-Ask me about them!
+Ask me about them! </p>

-Talk to me on LinkedIn, Email, or Instagram
+<p> Talk to me on LinkedIn, Email, or Instagram </p>

 </p>

 <!---